sailorfe/ephem/README.md

 # ephem

-a minimal, opinionated astrology CLI
+a minimal, opinionated astrology CLI tool

 [![pypi](https://img.shields.io/pypi/v/ephem-cli.svg)](https://pypi.org/project/ephem-cli/) [![license: agpl v3](https://img.shields.io/badge/license-agpl--3-blue.svg)](./LICENSE)

 </div>

-`ephem` is a linux-native cli for astrologers, built with hellenistic tradition and electional and horary practice in mind. it generates horoscopes and monthly ephemerides with professional accuracy.
+`ephem` is a linux-native cli for astrologers, built on hellenistic tradition with electional and horary practice in mind. it generates horoscopes and monthly ephemerides with professional accuracy, and stores time and geodata in a local database that can be edited as YAML files.

 currently supports:
 - all 47 sidereal offsets from the [Swiss Ephemeris](https://www.astro.com/swisseph/swephprg.htm)